shivang1305/netflixgpt/README.md

 - Add GPT search button in the header
 - Make a toggle view of GPT search component
 - Made the search bar and movie suggesrions component in GPT search view
+- Add language support to gpt search page
+- Show the content of the page in different languages (like english, hindi, spanish)
+- Change the language with the help of redux store using config slice.